Kevin109/rocktech-tft-display-configs/README.md

-# Rocktech TFT Display Configuration Examples for Linux & Android Kernel
+# Linux Device Tree Configs for Rockchip SBCs with Rocktech TFT Displays

-This repository provides Linux & Android device tree and configuration files for integrating **Rocktech TFT LCD modules** into embedded systems such as industrial panels, handheld devices, and smart terminals.
+This repository is intended for embedded developers working with Rockchip-based SBCs such as RK3566, RK3568, PX30, and others.
+It provides ready-to-use Device Tree Source (DTS) configurations to support Rocktech TFT LCD modules in Linux and Android environments.

 ---